#Balance Baseline (均衡基準)

 | Veteran/Elite(heavy armor) | 13~14 | requires modifier + training |

-| Lord-rank enemy(heavy armor/supernatural) | 15~17 | requires focus fire + Fate Intervention |
+| Lord-grade enemy(heavy armor/supernatural) | 15~17 | requires focus fire + Fate Intervention |

-| Final campaign Lord-rank enemy | 18~19 | even Tatsujin struggle.
+| Final campaign Lord-grade enemy | 18~19 | even Tatsujin struggle.
 Special strategy required. |

 #Wounds Baseline